 Macs are more secure if you compare them with Windows devices that can get infected with viruses or malware.
 A report by Malwarebytes in 2020 asserted that Mac devices faced twice as many threats as Windows PCs.

-However, recent events have revealed vulnerabilities of Mac computers, debunking the myth that hackers can never hack a Mac device.
+However, recent events have revealed vulnerabilities in Mac computers, debunking the myth that hackers can never hack a Mac device.

 The Ethical Hacking of a ‘Billionaire’s’ Mac